Graduate Program Comprehensive Exams in Sociology

 Students with a serious interest in an area of research not covered by the Department’s current list of standing examination committees may petition the Director of Graduate Studies for permission to take a comprehensive examination in that area.
 Reasonable requests will be accommodated if at least two faculty members are willing and able to serve as an ad hoc examination committee.

-Because preparation for a comprehensive examination requires extensive reading, students are strongly encouraged to utilize the summer break between the third and fourth years to prepare for an examination early in the fourth year.
-For examinations to be taken later in the academic year, students are strongly encouraged to register for a directed reading supervised by a member of the examination committee, and/or non-topical research hours, to allow sufficient time for preparation.
+Because preparation for a comprehensive examination requires extensive reading, students are strongly encouraged to utilize the summer break between the second and third years to prepare for an examination early in the third year.
+For examinations to be taken later in the academic year, students may register for a directed reading supervised by a member of the examination committee, and/or non-topical research hours, to allow sufficient time for preparation.

 There are three possible evaluations of comprehensive exams: Pass with Distinction, Pass, and Fail.
 In case of disagreement among the two examination readers, a third committee member will be called in to evaluate the examination.